15Max/LatentDirichletAllocation/README.md

 ### Metrics
 The metrics we chose to evaluate this model and also the ProdLDA model are topic coherence and topic diversity.
-Topic coherence is a measure of how interpretable the topics are, it is a value between 0 and 1 where 1 is the best value, while topic diversity is a measure of how different the topics are from one another and it is also on a scale from 0 to 1.
+Topic coherence is a measure of how interpretable the topics are, it is a value between 0 and 1 where 1 is the best value.
+It quantifies the semantic coherence of the top words in a topic by measuring how frequently they appear together in a corpus.
+Topic diversity is a measure of how different the topics are from one another and it is also on a scale from 0 to 1.
 Specifically it's defined as the ratio of the number of unique words in the topics to the total number of words in the topics.
-There is a trade-off between these two metrics, as increasing the number of topics will increase the diversity but decrease the coherence of the topics.

 Given the nature of this task, human judgement is also important to evaluate the topics identified by the model which is why we plotted the word clouds and the top 10 word distibution for each topic.

-We also used bayesian optimization to find the best hyperparmeter configuration for the model.
+Bayesian optimization was also used to help in finding the best hyperparmeter configuration for the model.
-In the case of LDA we only optimizzed the number of topics.
+In the case of LDA we only optimized the number of topics.

 ## [ProdLDA](references/ProdLDA.pdf)